Skip to main content

 In England, there is currently no legal requirement for practitioners performing injectable aesthetics to be registered with the CQC or any regulatory body.
 This means:

-• Anyone can legally offer Botox and filler injections, regardless of training
+• Anyone can legally offer anti-wrinkle injection treatments and dermal fillers, regardless of training

 • There is no mandatory register of aesthetics practitioners